XFL (2020–2023): Draft

-The inaugural 2020 XFL Draft draft took place on October 15, 2019, with the second part of the draft taking place the following day.
-A supplemental draft was held on November 22 of that same year.
-The 2023 XFL Draft was held on November 15–17, 2022.
-A supplemental draft was held on January 1, 2023.
+2020

+The 2020 XFL Draft was held October 15 and 16, 2019, via conference call.
+Seventy-one players were allocated to each team in separate position drafts: one marquee quarterback allocated by the league to each team, ten skill positions, ten offensive linemen, ten defensive linemen and/or linebackers, ten defensive backs, and thirty players of any position.
+Due to the structure of the draft, there was no true first overall selection.
+A supplemental draft was held in late November.

+2023

+The XFL 2023 draft took place at the UFC Apex in Enterprise, Nevada, while the player pool consisted of 1,700 eligible players, after XFL personnel have evaluated nearly 6,000 players in seven XFL showcases, NFL training camps and tryouts.
+Of those, 528 players advanced to the preseason rosters.

+The 2023 XFL Draft followed the same basic layout as the 2020 XFL draft: starting quarterbacks were allocated in a separate process and revealed November 15, while the remaining positions were separated by position.
+It followed a "snake" format, with each position phase following a random order set prior to the draft, and that order reversing between odd and even rounds of the phase.

+2023 offseason (pre-merger)

+In an interview after the 2023 season, XFL's Senior Vice President of Player Personnel Doug Whaley disclosed that the league planned a "rookie" draft scheduled for June 16, 2023, and would conduct "multiple drafts" in the fall of 2023.

 Season structure

 The XFL has a 10-week regular season, with each team hosting 5 home games, and no bye week.
 This is followed by a two-week post-season, featuring the top two teams in each division competing in a single-elimination bracket.
 The league is split into two divisions of four teams.
 Each team plays all three teams in their division twice, once each of home and road.
 Each team also plays the remaining teams in the league once.
 This is the same schedule model used by the original XFL and by the former AAF.
 Both leagues followed an Eastern/Western division, which the XFL also confirmed during its Summer Showcase in Dallas.
 The XFL East includes New York, DC, Tampa, and St. Louis while the West includes Seattle, Los Angeles, Dallas, and Houston.

 Four games are played per week during the regular season, consisting mainly of afternoon/primetime doubleheaders played on Saturdays and Sundays.
 One game per week in the final two weeks of the regular season is tentatively scheduled to be played on Thursday night instead of Saturday.
 The playoffs, despite initial reports stating they would use the same crossover approach used by the 2001 XFL, with each division's regular-season winner facing the other division's runner-up, instead use a division championship model, with the top two teams in the division playing each other.
 The 2020 XFL Championship Game was scheduled to be played at TDECU Stadium in Houston.